mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 ### Register 11 51

 Power consumed by the device attached to the actor, for example a heater.
+This value is configured by the thermostat and is used to calculate the overall consumption with register 19 10/90.

 The first byte contains the power devided by 50 W